 - Under all of the federal non-discrimination laws (i.e., Title VII, the ADEA, the ADA,the Equal Pay Act, E.O.
 11246, the Rehabilitation Act and the Vietnam-Era Veterans Readjustment Act), employers must post notices in prominent and accessible places where they can be seen by employees, job applicants and union members.
 A consolidated EEO poster covering these statutes has been developed for use.

-- Employers must post Wage-Hour poster no. 1088, which discusses minimum wages, overtime
+- Employers must post a Fair Labor Standards Act poster, which discusses minimum wages, overtime and child labor.

 [ Up ][ Home ] [ Case of the Week ] [ Summaries ] [ Web Sites ] [ About the Author ] [ Contact Us ]